Wendy’s April Prayer Thoughts

 The Prayer Course

-The prayer course which is presented by Pete Grieg of the 24/7 payer movement.
+The prayer course which is presented by Pete Grieg of the 24/7 prayer movement.
 It is a great general guide to different types of prayer.

 Ignatian Prayer